 Diplomas of Masters in Business Administration and Bachelor of Arts in Chemical Engineering from a prestigious academe, Ateneo de Davao, in Davao Philippines, were her passports to success.

 Her career premiered as a Network Planning and Joint Operations Analyst for Business Development with Shell Oil Company in February 2004.
-She was responsible for periodically reviewing, preparing and updating the Country Master Plan for Distribution (CMP-D) by recommending main strategies and programs for achieving best practice in distribution, and identifying the required distribution facilities for the trade of main fuels.
+She was responsible for periodically reviewing, preparing, and updating the Country Master Plan for Distribution (CMP-D) by recommending main strategies and programs for achieving best practices in distribution, and identifying the required distribution facilities for the trade of main fuels.